 The Advisory Council provides consultation and resources to address specific priorities and initiatives identified by Thinking Beyond Borders and its Board of Directors.
-Members of the Advisory Council provide expertise related to gap year programs through business, higher education, international development, and law to specific projects within the organization.
+Members of the Advisory Council provide expertise related to the programs TBB offers gap year students through business, higher education, international development, and law to specific projects within the organization.

 Andrea joined TBB in fall 2008 to assist in the launch and growth of the organization.
 Over her 5 years as the Administrative Director, she led the creation, maintenance, and growth of a state-of-the-art set of management systems and tools.
 She demonstrated outstanding commitment to TBB, its students and families, and the staff.
 In her final year with the organization, Andrea developed and implemented our first impact assessment.
 She continues to support TBB and remains an invaluable member of our community.